-In many work sectors such as building, mechanical construction, metalworking and even maintenance of green spaces, workers use vibrating machines on a daily basis, whether hand-held machines (grinders, chipping hammers, etc.) or hand-guided machines (vibratory tampers, vibrating plate compactors, etc.).
-Regular use of these vibrating machines is likely to cause neurological (sensations of numbness and tingling in the fingers and hands), vascular (Raynaud's syndrome) or osteoarticular (disorders of the wrist and elbow joints) pathologies.
+In many work sectors such as building, mechanical construction, metalworking and even maintenance of green spaces, workers use vibrating machines on a daily basis, be they hand-held machines (grinders, chipping hammers, etc.) or hand-guided machines (vibratory tampers, vibrating plate compactors, etc.).
+Regular use of these vibrating machines is likely to cause neurological issues (sensations of numbness and tingling in the fingers and hands), vascular problems (Raynaud's syndrome) or osteoarticular disorders (in the wrist and elbow joints).

 From 6 to 9 June 2023, INRS will be holding the 15th International Conference on Hand-Arm Vibration (ICHAV).
 It is being organised under the patronage of the International Advisory Committee on Hand-Arm Vibration.
 It will bring together scientists from different disciplines who will present the latest knowledge about hand-arm vibration so that there can be a better understanding and prevention of the effects on workers.
 This multidisciplinary conference is intended for scientists and also occupational physicians, machine manufacturers, metrologists, prevention officers, standardisation groups and government agencies.

 A workshop will be devoted to hand transmitted mechanical shock (HTS) which is generated by many common machines such as staplers, nail-guns, impact wrenches, and road breakers.
 These shock signals contain vibration at frequencies higher than those currently included in international standards on vibration measurement.
 There is limited knowledge on whether or how shock and high-frequency vibration contribute to the risk to health from vibration exposure.